 }

-Another approach would probably lead to stuttering or to a busy loop
+Other approaches would probably lead to stuttering or to a busy loop, which, in turn, may lead to stuttering.

-Audio is a continuous stream of frames, however the hardware processes them in blocks.
+Audio is a continuous stream of frames, but the hardware processes them in blocks.
 A typical player will have an internal ring that will be filled by the player and consumed using sio_write(3).
-If the ring size is multiple of the hardware block size, then calls to sio_write(3) will be optimal.
+If the ring size is a multiple of the hardware block size, then calls to sio_write(3) will be optimal.

 The block size is stored in the ``round'' field of the sio_par structure, and is negotiated using sio_setpar(3) and sio_getpar(3).
 Application should round their internal buffer sizes as follows:

-buf_size = desired_buf_size + par.round - 1; buf_size -= buf_size % par.round;
+buf_size = desired_buf_size + par.round - 1;

 The ``round'' parameter is very constrained by the hardware, so sio_setpar(3) only uses it as a hint.